 We have students that enter the school from many other countries and sometimes the content they have covered is different to what is being taught at ISL.
 The Learning Support teachers work closely with the subject or class teachers to fill in the gaps with Maths and the English language so that our students can succeed.
-At other times, students are identified with specific learning difficulties such as dyslexia, dysgraphia and dyscalculia.
+At other times, students are identified with Specific Learning Disorder such as dyslexia, dysgraphia and dyscalculia.
 These students are given a specific programme that is worked on in small groups.
 There are other students that need a boost from time to time and they benefit from more individual attention to build skills and confidence.

 As soon as a student is confident and successful at working with the level of the class, support is reduced and the Learning Support teachers monitor progress.
 The length of time that a student will be supported is dependent on the needs of each student.
 Our aim is to equip all students to learn effectively and to succeed in the mainstream classroom.

 ISL is a truly international school and many of our students are bilingual.
 ISL has several ESOL teachers in the Student Support team who work with speakers of other languages.
 Therefore, we can offer the ESOL service at all levels of English (Beginner, Intermediate and Advanced) in Primary and Secondary.